 Prior to adoption of the national dropout definition, students who returned to Texas public school by the time districts submitted their final fall enrollment data in mid-January were not reported as dropouts.
 Since 2005-06, students must have returned during the period of time between the first day of school and the last Friday in September to be counted as having returned to school.
-This period is the "school-start" window.
+This period is the "school-start window."
 With the exception of migrant students, students who do not return during the school-start window are counted as dropouts.
 Migrant students who return by mid-January are not counted as dropouts.
+For fall 2008, the school-start window was extended to October 24 to allow students misplaced by Hurricane Ike more time to return to school, either in the affected areas or other areas of the state.